TyRoXx/silicium/README.md

 * async read and write for anonymous pipes on Win32
 * clean up noexcept annotations
 * prevent all integer overflows in the library
+* noexcept function to load a dynamic library

 nice to have
 ------------